-The Metro Contract Review Board finds that exempting the procurement of the construction of the New Elephant Habitat from competitive bidding will likely result in substantial costs savings to Metro, considering the following factors:
+The Metro Contract Review Board finds that exempting the procurement of the construction of the Education Center from competitive bidding will likely result in substantial costs savings to Metro, considering the following factors:

 - a.
-Operational, budget and financial data: Utilizing an RFP process to select a CM/GC will allow Metro to obtain guaranteed maximum price project costs from the construction contractor(s), and also allow for cost reductions through pre-construction services by the contractor during the design phase, including a constructability review, value engineering, and other services.
+Operational budget and financial data: Utilizing an RFP process to select a CM/GC will allow Metro to obtain guaranteed maximum price project costs from the construction contractor(s), and also allow for cost reductions through pre-construction services by the contractor during the design phase, including a constructability review, value engineering, and other services.
 Given the high degree of complexity of the project improvements, the need to integrate with pre-existing infrastructure, and challenging environmental and topographical site constraints, involving the contractor early during the design process fosters teamwork that results in a better design, fewer change orders, and faster progress with fewer unexpected delays, resulting in lower costs to Metro.
-Faster progress and an earlier completion date will also help Metro avoid the risk of inflationary increase in materials and construction labor costs. - b.
-Public Benefits: The expeditious completion of the project by using the CM/GC process will help ensure that the new expanded habitat is available for the Zoo's elephants and for viewing by the public as soon as possible, thus more quickly bringing economic benefits to the Zoo and to the Metro Area.
-In addition to the public benefits from the cost savings noted above, the procurement of a CM/GC construction contract through RFP process will help realize Metro's aspirational goal of obtaining 15 percent MWESB participation.
+Faster progress and an earlier completion date will also help Metro avoid the risk of inflationary increase in materials and construction labor costs. - Public Benefits: The expeditious completion of the project by using the CM/GC process will help ensure that the new Education Center is available for regional conservation education partners, zoo education program participants and the public as soon as possible, thus more quickly bringing economic benefits to the Zoo and to the Metro Area.
+In addition to the public benefits from the cost savings noted above, the procurement of a CM/GC construction contract through RFP process will help realize Metro's aspirational goal of obtaining 15 percent MWESB participation by enabling a qualitative review of proposers' approach to MWESB outreach and mentoring partnerships.